 Even better, we can now bet on what will transpire right here in Michigan.
 Our complete guide to betting on the Masters will cover everything you need to know while pointing you to the top legal places to get in the game.

 The Masters Tournament is one of the biggest sporting events of the year.
-The futures market for which golfer will win is very active as a result, but the board begins to tighten up even further as the event draws near.
-Here’s a peek at the current favorites as of Nov.
-10.
+The futures market for which golfer will win is very active as a result, but the odds board tightens up a lot after every round.
+Check our live feed below for Masters odds posted at the top MI sportsbooks.
+Use the drop-down menu on the top left to see more odds for this year’s Masters Tournament.

-As the 2020 Masters approaches, the betting market has spoken loud and clear.
+As the 2021 Masters approaches, the betting market has spoken loud and clear.
 There are three consensus favorites to win the vaunted green jacket.
 Let’s take a look at what each of them brings to the table.
+(Note: Odds are as of April 5.)

-DeChambeau’s victory at the US Open was one of the highlights of the year, but it’s far from his only accomplishment.
-He has played in 18 tournaments in 2020 thus far and claimed a top 10 finish at 11 of them.
-His ascent to the ranks of golf’s elite continues.
+DeChambeau’s victory at last year’s US Open was a tour de force, but it’s far from his only accomplishment.
+He most recently won the Arnold Palmer Invitational in March, and his ascent to the ranks of golf’s elite continues.

-While seeing Woods or one of the other favorites win it all would be exciting, there will be a lot more bang for bettors’ bucks if a dark horse pulls it off.
+While seeing a favorite win it all would be exciting, there will be a lot more bang for bettors’ bucks if a dark horse pulls it off.
 So who fits the bill as a golfer to watch at the Masters?
 Here’s a trio to keep in mind.

 Unfortunately, there’s not much in the way of local rooting interest at the Masters.
 That said, that doesn’t mean there won’t be a lot to cheer for at this year’s edition.
 Here are just a few of the top storylines to follow as you get set to place your bets.